 The Elvis Roots Festival will take place in Hacketstown on July 29 with a whole range of activities and performers scheduled

-Hacketstown holds a music festival every year to celebrate the King's connection to the town and this year's line-up has been revealed ahead of the Elvis Roots Festival on July 28.
+Hacketstown holds a music festival every year to celebrate the King's connection to the town.

+"We have now learned so much about the ancestery of the Presley family.
 The Elvis connection to Hacketstown was discovered a few years ago when an American genealogist made contact with a Carlow genealogist, Micheal Purcell.
-Micheal was later to visit America to verify the connection.
+Micheal was later to visit America to verify the connection."